 Medicare Denial Occurs After the Submission Deadline Description of the Exception Documentation Requirements Submission Address This exception occurs when claims submitted to Medicare (within 365 days of the DOS) are denied by Medicare after the 365-day submission deadline.
 A waiver of the submission deadline will not be granted when Medicare denies a claim for one of the following reasons: The charges were previously submitted to Medicare.
 The member name and identification number do not match.
 The services were previously denied by Medicare.
 The provider retroactively applied for Medicare enrollment and did not become enrolled.
-A copy of the Medicare remittance information.
-The appropriate Medicare disclaimer code must be indicated on the claim.
 ForwardHealth Timely Filing Ste 50 6406 Bridge Rd Madison WI 53784-0050